ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ## Rotating the Access Token {#rotate-access-token}

-If the client instance has an access token and that access token expires, the client instance might want to rotate the access token.
+If the client instance has an access token and that access token expires, the client instance might want to rotate the access token to a new value without expiration.
-Rotating an access token consists of issuing a new access token in place of an existing access token, with the same rights and properties as the original token, apart from an updated expiration time.
+Rotating an access token consists of issuing a new access token in place of an existing access token, with the same rights and properties as the original token, apart from an updated token value and expiration time.

-To rotate an access token, the client instance makes an HTTP POST to the token management URI, sending the access token in the appropriate header and signing the request with the appropriate key.
+To rotate an access token, the client instance makes an HTTP POST to the token management URI with no message body, sending the access token in the appropriate header and signing the request with the appropriate key.